Filter Content

 COMBINED SCHOOL MASS AT ST PAULS COLLEGE

-We're looking forward to joining together with students and staff from across our campuses for Mass at St Paul's College at the Mercy Centre on August 15th to celebrate the Feast of the Assumption.
-This important event in our Church’s calendar will be made even more special by joining together to mark and observe this day in a combined schools Mass.
+St Joseph's joined together with students and staff from across our campuses for Mass at St Paul's College at the Mercy Centre on August 15th to celebrate the Feast of the Assumption.
+This important event in our Church’s calendar was made even more special by joining together to mark and observe this day in a combined schools Mass.

 SACRAMENT OF CONFIRMATION